-A preliminary review of available literature and regional information was undertaken primarily using information provided by Environment Canada, MNRF, Water Survey of Canada (WSC) and Ontario Power Generation (OPG).
-The Project site is located within the Upper Mattagami River Watershed and the corresponding Ontario 20 m digital elevation model was extracted directly from the Land Information Ontario data of the MNRF.
+A preliminary review of available literature and regional information was undertaken primarily using information provided by Environment Canada, the Ministry of Natural Resources (MNR), Water Survey of Canada (WSC) and Ontario Power Generation (OPG).
+The Project site is located within the Upper Mattagami River Watershed and the corresponding Ontario 20 m digital elevation model was extracted directly from the Land Information Ontario data of the MNR.